-"That in accordance with Clause 5 of the Notices of Motions procedures, I provide the following qualification as to whether the substance of this Notice of Motion resides within the jurisdiction of the Hobart City Council:
+"That: 1.
+In accordance with clause 5 of the Notices of Motions procedures, I provide the following qualification as to whether the substance of this Notice of Motion resides within the jurisdiction of the Hobart City Council:

-The matter resides within the jurisdiction of the Hobart City Council as it considers bicycle hire and loan schemes for use within the City."
+The matter resides within the jurisdiction of the Hobart City Council as it considers bicycle hire and loan schemes as an option for local area transport.